Immunogold labelling: Technique

 First, a thin section of the sample is cut, often using a microtome.
 Various other stages of sample preparation may then take place.

-The prepared sample is then incubated with a specific antibody designed to bind the molecule of interest.
-Next, a secondary antibody which has gold particles attached is added, and it binds to the primary antibody.
-Gold can also be attached to protein A or protein G instead of a secondary antibody, as these proteins bind mammalian IgG Fc regions in a non-specific way.
+The prepared sample is incubated with a specific antibody designed to bind to the molecule of interest.
+Next, a secondary antibody with attached gold particles is added, which binds to the primary antibody.
+Gold can also be attached to protein A or protein G instead of a secondary antibody, as these proteins bind to mammalian IgG Fc regions in a non-specific way.

-The electron-dense gold particle can now be seen under an electron microscope as a black dot, indirectly labeling the molecule of interest.
+The electron-dense gold particle can then be seen under an electron microscope as a black dot, indirectly labeling the molecule of interest.

 Labeling multiple objects

 Immunogold labeling can be used to visualize more than one target simultaneously.
-This can be achieved in electron microscopy by using two different-sized gold particles.
-An extension of this method used three different sized gold particles to track the localisation of regulatory peptides.
-A more complex method of multi-site labeling involves labeling opposite sides of an antigenic site separately, the immunogold particles attached to both sides can then be viewed simultaneously.
+In electron microscopy, this can be achieved by using two differently sized gold particles.
+An extension of this method has used three different sized gold particles to track the localisation of regulatory peptides.
+A more complex approach to multi-site labeling involves labeling opposite sides of an antigenic site separately; the immunogold particles attached to both sides can then be viewed simultaneously.

 Uses in brightfield microscopy

 Although immunogold labeling is typically used for transmission electron microscopy, when the gold is 'silver-enhanced' it can be seen using brightfield microscopy.
 The silver enhancement increases the particle size, also making scanning electron microscopy possible.

-In order to produce the silver-enhanced gold particles, colloidal gold particles are placed in an acidic enhancing solution containing silver ions.
-Gold particles then act as a nucleation site and silver is deposited onto the particle.
-An example of the application of silver-enhanced immunogold labeling (IGSS) was in the identification of the pathogen Erwinia amylovora.
+To produce silver-enhanced gold particles, colloidal gold is placed in an acidic enhancing solution containing silver ions.
+The gold particles act as a nucleation sites, and silver is deposited onto them.
+An example of silver-enhanced immunogold labeling (IGSS) is its use in identifying the pathogen Erwinia amylovora.